I’m a self professed photography junkie. If I could, I would own ALLLL the cameras and ALLLLL the lenses. Unfortunately, this

 50 mm: This is the perfect beginner lens.
 It was my first “real” lens, and for that reason alone, it will always have a special place in my heart.
 It can capture both lifestyle type images and a pretty portrait equally as well.
 It’s lightweight and packs the most bang for your buck.

 35mm: This lens is my go-to lifestyle lens, and it is sooooooo sharp.
 It’s wide aperture makes it perfect for low light, so I primarily use it indoors.
 If you see an indoor photo of mine, it was likely shot with my 35mm.

 85mm: Last but certainly not least.
 This is what I refer to as my “pretty” lens.
 It’s really sharp and the bokeh it creates is beautiful.
 I love, love, love it for portraits.
 On occasion I will use it as an outdoor lifestyle/documentary lens, but you do have to step away from your subject a decent amount to grab the shot, so it’s best used as a silent observer for this situation.

-So as you can see, each lens has its place.
+So as you can see, each lens and camera has its place.
 Which is your favorite?